 Increase your knowledge in Google Ads Display, Ads Video, Shopping Ads, or even Google Ads measurement.
 Not sure why you'd go deeper than a working understanding of Google's product suite?
 Let's talk the "why" of getting certified, below.

 Why get a Google Ads certification?

 Years ago when I was applying for work, I interviewed a couple dozen people who worked in the digital marketing industry to learn about their jobs and the application process.
-Many emphasized the importance of getting a Google Ads certification.
+Many emphasized the importance of getting a digital marketing certificate and in particular Google Ads certification.

 The truth is that many employers search for people with this certification on LinkedIn to find employees for their marketing team.
 LinkedIn generally offers a talent pool of higher-quality than standard job boards like Indeed.
 Plus, the demand for marketers skilled in Google Ads is high, while the supply of qualifying candidates is relatively low.

 Thanks to the internet, it's easier than ever before to apply for a job with little effort, so employers are swimming in low-quality choices.